BenasVolkovas/cyfrin-t-swap-audit/audit-data/findings.md

 }
 ```

-**Recommended Mitigation:**
+**Recommended Mitigation:** There are few options to mitigate this issue:

+1. Remove the transfer of tokens from the pool reserves.
+This means that the pool will not have less tokens than it should have.
+This means that the pool will have the correct value.
+2. Mint or transfer another ERC20 token to the user.
+This means that the pool will have the correct value but users will continue to get incentive tokens.

 # Medium

-### [M-1] `TSwapPool::deposit` does use `deadline` parameter, allowing miners to delay the execution of the function and front-run the transaction
+### [M-1] `TSwapPool::deposit` does not check `deadline` parameter, causing the transaction to complete even after the deadline

-**Description:** In `TSwapPool::deposit`, the `deadline` parameter is not used for validation.
-This means that miners can delay the execution of the function and execute the function when the price is more favorable for them.
-This can cause the user to lose money.
+**Description:** In `TSwapPool::deposit`, the `deadline` parameter should limit the transaction execution time according to the documentation: "The deadline for the transaction to be completed by".
+However, the `deadline` parameter is not checked.
+This means that the transaction can be executed even after the deadline.

-**Impact:** Users might deposit the `maximumPoolTokensToDeposit` amount when it was not needed.
-This can cause the user to lose money.
+**Impact:** Transactions could be executed when market conditions are unfavorable to deposit, even with a deadline set.

 **Proof of Concept:**